The Future Is Headless Commerce

 Because the front end and back end of a headless system are separate, brands can make updates to their customer-facing content layer without disrupting their business infrastructure.
 For example, your marketing team could launch a new promotion without having to rely on developers and a full system reconfiguration.

 Innovation is the key to success, and innovation starts with experimentation.
 It’s the only way to learn the preferential subtleties of your key markets and really understand how best to deliver to them, which is the underlying principle of personalization.

 Because headless systems are separate and therefore undisruptive to each other, you can experiment without fear of slowing your website down (or worse).
 For example, you could run continuous backend experiments on category tagging functionality without disrupting shoppers using the front-end search function.

-As mentioned above, a decoupled architecture lets you can make rapid changes to your front end without disturbing the back end, and vice versa, because updating one does mean you have to automatically update the other.
+As mentioned above, a decoupled architecture is a big advantage as it lets you can make rapid changes to your front end without disturbing the back end, and vice versa, because updating one does mean you have to automatically update the other.

 For example, you can make a quick update for compliance with a new iPhone OS without having to reboot your entire system.
 With today’s new technologies moving at warp speed, the value of a system that can cost-effectively keep up can’t be overstated.

-One of our major clients in the media and entertainment industry (est. revenue 500+ million) sought to create a website that could handle subscription management, the ability to play videos via streaming, the ability to download virtual products, and the option to purchase physical products.
+One of BORN’s clients in the media and entertainment industry (est. revenue 500+ million) sought to create a website that could handle subscription management, the ability to play videos via streaming, the ability to download virtual products, and the option to purchase physical products.